Praful-Mali/LARAVEL-CRUD/readme.md

 # Laravel CRUD Example

-This application is a simple example of performing basic CRUD operations using Laravel 5.3 and MySql with authentication.
-This shows a simple management of Books wherein a user can add, edit and delete records of Books.
+This application is a simple example of performing basic CRUD operations using Laravel 5.5 and MySql with authentication.
+This shows a simple management of Post wherein a user can add, edit and delete records of Post.

 ## Documentation